nicklockwood/ShapeScript/Help/functions.md

 define angle acos(0.5) // returns 1.047 radians (60 degrees)
 rotate angle / pi      // return 0.333 (1.047 / 3.141)
 ```

-ShapeScript's `rotate` and `orientation` commands expect a value between -1 and 1, representing an angle between -180 and 180 degrees.
-An angle of 60 degrees would be equivalent to a rotation of 60 / 180, or 0.333.

 To convert a ShapeScript rotation value to radians, multiply it by `pi`.